Yogesh-Dangwal/DSA-practice/README.md

 # DSA-practice
-Collection of Data Structures and Algorithms problems with solutions in Java.
+Collection of Data Structures and Algorithms programs in Java.

 # Data Structures and Algorithms (DSA) 🚀

-This repository contains my solutions to various *Data Structures and Algorithms* problems.
+This repository contains my programs of *Data Structures and Algorithms*.

 ## 🛠 Languages Used
 - Java